• Skip to main content

 These components work for whether the stain is oil or water based, offer a variety of wood color, both darkening of wood and offering highlights of the grain and natural patterns.

-Paint or stain is personal decision of course.
-With paint your essentially hiding the wood (guess which my preference is;) and stain is more of compliment.
 While you can later paint over stain (but do your research first), you can’t stain over paint.
 Not unless you trade in your pressure washer for a sandblaster and a lot elbow grease.

 The Necessity of Cleaning Before Staining